techidaily/site-win11-tips/source/_posts/explore-versatile-applications-top-10-ways-to-use-powertoys.md

 ## 7\.
 Manage Your Keyboard

- If you’re working on a project, and you have to insert special characters, you may have to copy those characters one by one or[remap your keyboard](https://www.makeuseof.com/tag/missing-key-remap-fix-keyboard-layout/) .
+ If you’re working on a project, and you have to insert special characters, you may have to copy those characters one by one or [remap your keyboard](https://www.makeuseof.com/tag/missing-key-remap-fix-keyboard-layout/) .
 Of course, you can remap keys and shortcuts without PowerToys, but it’s a bit harder.

 ![PowerToys keyboard manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/keyboard-manager-1.jpg)